vallard/K8sClass/02/terraform.md

 # Terraform

-We can use terraform to set up all of our IAM resources.
+We can use terraform to set up our entire AWS EKS infrastructure including our IAM resources and networking.
 Terraform is infrastructure as code and helps us do actions quickly that otherwise are prone to human mistakes.

 ## Get Terraform